juitnow/juit-vue-i18n/README.md

 A full [`Intl.DateTimeFormatOptions`][5] set of options can also be specified as a second parameter to fine-tune the formatting.

-The third parameter, if specified, can be used to override the default time zone when formatting:
+The third parameter, if specified, can be used to force the time zone used when formatting the date.
+This is useful when time zones are specified in the definition of date format _aliases_ (see above):

 ```typescript
 import { useTranslator } from '@juit/vue-i18n'